solquist/DataCleaningAssignment/CodeBook.md

     * Jerk -- calculated value incorporating linear body acceleration plus angular (Jerk in the original)
   * \<component\>
     * X -- x-component of the measurement (X in the original)
-    * Y -- y-component of the measurement (X in the original)
+    * Y -- y-component of the measurement (Y in the original)
     * Z -- z-component of the measurement (Z in the original)
     * Length -- length of the (x, y, z) measurement (Mag in the original)
   * \<domain\>